Dry January: 7 Tips For Reaching And Maintaining Sobriety

 The holidays can be a time of heavier drinking, socializing, and partying for many people, making January a great starting point for a safe alcohol detox.

-To help you achieve your goal of sobriety this Dry January, we’ve gathered a list of practical tools for reaching and maintaining sobriety, especially if this is your first time getting sober.
+To help you achieve your goal of sobriety this Dry January, we’ve gathered a list of practical tools for reaching and maintaining sobriety, especially if this is your first time attempting to abstain from alcohol.

 If you’ve tried cutting alcohol out of your life before, you may have run into a few issues and may not have known how to address them, such as motivation and triggers.